bosquejun/oweno/schema.md

-# OweNo Database Schema (Prisma)
+# Owenah Database Schema (Prisma)

-This document describes the data model for the OweNo expense-splitting application in Prisma Schema Language (PSL).
+This document describes the data model for the Owenah expense-splitting application in Prisma Schema Language (PSL).

 ```prisma
 datasource db {